Skip to content

 insulin activity curve

-Loop 2.x provides users with two different classes of insulin models (i.e., an exponential model and the Walsh model).
-All of the exponential models have an insulin activity duration of 6 hours, whereas the insulin activity duration is customizable for the Walsh model.
-The rapid-acting and Fiasp insulin activity curves are modeled as exponential curves that match the shape of the insulin activity curves from insulin labeling, and as observed in both adults and children.
+The Loop app uses an exponential model with insulin activity duration of 6 hours.
+The rapid-acting (Humalog, Novalog and Apidra types) and ultra-rapid (Fiasp and Lyumjev types) insulin activity curves are modeled as exponential curves to approximately match the shape of the insulin activity curves from insulin labeling, and as observed in both adults and children.

 insulin models